AlanCoding/editable-venvs/notes/checks-playbook.md

 # Project Check Playbook

 This guide summarizes the minimum manual steps required to reproduce the canary checks run by this repository for each supported project.
-All commands assume repositories live under `$REPO_ROOT` (default: `$HOME/repos`) and virtual environments are created in `$HOME/venvs`.
+Unless otherwise noted, run the commands from the root of the corresponding project repository.

 ## Common prerequisites